• Skip to primary navigation

 Print Recipe

 The cauliflower spices amounts are approximate.
 Season to your taste!
-The carrot top pesto can be made with parsley, and is a versatile veggie, poultry, fish or meats topper, veggie dip, or sandwich spread too!
+The carrot top pesto can be made with parsley and/or carrot tops, and is a versatile topper for veggies, poultry, fish or meats or sandwich spread too!
+Lemon zest and juice plus a little extra salt can substitute for preserved lemons.

 Equipment